 Intellectual Disabilities and Related Disabilities

-Intellectual Disabilities, also called Intellectual Development Disorder (IDD) or Mental Retardation (MR), is a neuro-developmental disorder accompanied by greatly impaired intellectual and adaptive functioning.
+Intellectual Disabilities, also called Intellectual Development Disorder (IDD), is a neuro-developmental disorder accompanied by greatly impaired intellectual and adaptive functioning.
 Intellectual disability affects roughly 2-3% of the general population and of that population, 75-90% of those individuals have mild intellectual disability.
 About 25% of these cases are caused by genetic disorder.

 Signs and symptoms of intellectual disability are delays in language development, deficient memory skills, difficulty learning social skills, and difficulty with problem solving.
 The effects of this disorder vary with every individual, and we at New Generations understand this.